xpmethod/torn-apart/docs/textures.md

 ### Googling “Where are the children?”

 We can find almost anything on Google these days, so perhaps it’s no surprise desperate parents are using it to [find their detained children](https://www.vice.com/en_us/article/435mqd/how-charities-are-trying-to-reunite-separated-immigrant-families).
 While researching shelters subcontracted by ORR, we came across this curious use of Google business listings.
 On the listing below for a shelter run by [Southwest Key](http://www.swkey.org), a Latinx-run “non-profit” that has [received nearly $1B](https://www.usaspending.gov/#/search/281d94b393e15b6a0caf31afd04d1261) in government contracts and grants over the last four years, a horrifying note from a parent pleads, “I need information about my daughter.”
 [Let me Google that for you](http://lmgtfy.com/?q=where+is+my+detained+child%3F) has never been so tragic.

+{: .figure-portrait}
 ![]({{site.baseurl}}/assets/figures/textures-fig2.png)

 ### Rate My Detention Center